 PAYE payments are calculated based on 10% of your discretionary income using the same definition that IBR plans use.
 After 20 years of payments on your PAYE plan, your student loans are forgiven.

 Revised Pay as You Earn Repayment Plan (REPAYE)

 This is the newest IDR plan which was released in 2015.
 It’s very similar to other IDR plans.
 Just like the PAYE plan, it’s payments are based on 10% of your discretionary income.

 Again, like PAYE, after 20 years of payments, your undergraduate student loans are forgiven.
 However, if you have graduate student loans, those aren’t forgiven until you 25 years of payments.

 Because of this, if you do qualify for PAYE and have graduate student loans, the PAYE repayment plan would be a better option since your loans will be forgiven 5 years earlier.

-If you have Direct loans, you can apply for any IDR plan electronically at www.studentloans.gov.
+If you have Direct Loans, you can apply for an IDR plan electronically at www.studentloans.gov.
 Your servicer will also have forms available on their website.

 What if I have Parent PLUS loans?